 What Heroin Does to the Heart

 Continued heroin use will wreak havoc on the heart and cardiovascular system.
 Since heroin is an unregulated street drug, many of the additives that dealers use may not dissolve easily in the user’s system.
-This can result in clogged blood vessels that lead to the lungs, liver, kidneys or brain.
-Clogged blood vessels can result in infections or permanent damage to parts of various vital organs.
+This can result in clogged blood vessels that lead to the lungs, liver, kidneys, or brain.
+Clogged blood vessels can result in infections or permanent damage to various vital organs.

-Heroin itself contain toxins and contaminants that aren’t supposed to enter the bloodstream.
+Heroin contain toxins and contaminants that shouldn’t enter the bloodstream.
 These substances can cause blockages in the veins and restrict the follow of blood in the cardiovascular system, especially if injected.
-For reasons such as this, heroin users are more than twice as likely to suffer a heart attack as non-heroin/opioid users.
+For these reasons, heroin users are more than twice as likely to suffer a heart attack compared to non-heroin/opioid users.

 Heroin use in general causes areas around the heart to malfunction, making heart failure a potential risk.
 The risk is even greater in people who use heroin and have a genetic history of heart disease.

-Ongoing use of this illegal drug can lead to “heroin heart,” in which the symptoms are easily noticeable to others and the person’s everyday life is impacted.
+Ongoing use of this illegal drug can lead to “heroin heart” in which the symptoms are easily noticed by others, and the person’s everyday life is impacted.
 Heroin heart is characterized by one of the following heart conditions:

 Heroin Heart: Endocarditis (Pronounced “en-doh-kahr-die-tis”)